Tigers manager Gardenhire announces immediate retirement

 DETROIT (AP) — Tigers manager Ron Gardenhire announced his immediate retirement barely over an hour before Saturday night’s game against Cleveland, saying he’s been “stressed out” and not feeling well.

-The news came in an abruptly called video conference around 5 p.m. as Detroit prepared to play the Indians at Comerica Park.
+The news came in an abruptly called video conference around 5 p.m. as Detroit prepared to play the Indians.
+A message of “Thank you, Gardy” was posted on the scoreboard at Comerica Park.

 Bench coach Lloyd McClendon is taking over as manager for the rest of the season, which is scheduled to end Sept.
 27. Detroit was 21-29 heading into Saturday night’s game and was unlikely to make the postseason.